One

 Alarmist fliers make a reappearance in Hollingdean

-During the initial consultation last year, fliers started to appear across Hollingdean tucked under car windwscreen wipers and pushed through letterboxes.
+During the initial consultation last year (and in previous years where consultations had been held), fliers started to appear across Hollingdean tucked under car windscreen wipers and pushed through letterboxes.
 They were deliberately styled and branded to appear as though they had come from us - a formal residential group.
 This was not the case.

-They quoted inaccurate and alarmist details about the consequences of a residential parking scheme here, and begged residents to vote against the proposals in that initial consultation.
+They quoted inaccurate and alarmist details about the consequences of a residential parking scheme here and begged residents to vote against the proposals.

 These are not people who have the interest of Hollingdean residents at heart.

-Again: these originate from, and are being distributed by, non-residents who stand to lose a lot if they are unable to use Hollingdean as their personal car park and vehicle storage.
-Not the local residents who suffer and struggle with additional polution, traffic, and congested streets as a result.
+Again, these originate from, and are being distributed by, non-residents who stand to lose a lot if they cannot use Hollingdean as their personal car park and vehicle storage.
+Not the residents who suffer and struggle with additional pollution, traffic, and congested streets as a result.

-It is likely no conincidence that these have begun to appear now - as we enter the final week of the consultation.
+It is likely no coincidence that these have begun to appear now - as we enter the final week of the consultation.

-If you have not already done so, and feel you would like, please make sure you compelte the survey on the council website below.
+If you have not already done so, and feel you would like, please make sure you complete the survey on the council website below.
 The consultation ends on the 4th of June.

 https://consultations.brighton-hove.gov.uk/parking/hollingdean/